• Skip to primary navigation

 Scotland’s water industry is publicly owned by us – and sewage pollution does not serve the public good.
 Communities across Scotland are struggling to have their local waters cleaned up.
 Now, we are joining forces to demand all Scottish parties make clean water a priority in their election manifestos.

-We need a national conversation on how to make transformational change.
-We call on all Scottish parties to enshrine our right to a healthy environment and clean up Scotland’s sewage:
+To tackle water pollution, we need a national conversation on how to make transformational change.
+Let’s start by dealing with sewage.
+We call on all Scottish parties to enshrine our right to a healthy environment and:

 1. Make pollution visible